exercism/v3/languages/nim/reference/README.md

 #### string

 - similar to seq of char
-  - accesing an charachter of a string is a `char` type
+  - accessing an character of a string is a `char` type
 - zero terminated
 - `len`
   - doesn't include terminating zero